-Bombi put her ear to the cobweb-coated ground and listened for any sign of her.
+Bombi put her ear to the cobweb-coated floor and listened for any sign of her.
 Nothing.
 She was in the world and Twixit was in the bottom; they might as well have been an ocean apart.
 She worked with the Win State; I’m sure she can find her way back up.
 As for her cure… it can’t be my problem.
 As I told her, it is actually my life now.
 It’s time for Bombi’s decisions and actions to be called just that.
 It’s time to leave my mark on the throats of the world.
 It’s time to cauterize its wounds and infections with my fire.

 She wanted to ignite her sword right there in the wall, but it likely would have caught everything around her.
 There was someone very near just begging for it though.
 Bombi stepped backwards out of the wall and into an alley.
 She knew the woman was on the other side, beating the rug and moaning about her children.
-A few houses away there was a closet where a man had beaten his child.
+A few houses away there was a closet where a man had beaten a child instead.
 A few roads away there was a city, the palatial city, where the wealthy kept stables of people and bridled them with tight leathery legalities.

 The first spark would be here, wherever this was.
 The name of the town didn’t matter, as it was just one of a thousand in the lands of Shook.
 People would pay no attention to one mysterious disappearance, especially after the Win State barracks had burnt down.
 I wonder what the Win State tells everyone their purpose is.
 They would think the knowledge of the exploits too dangerous for the peons… Perhaps they call themselves peacekeepers.
 I could borrow half of that.
 I will be a peacemaker.
 I will strike silently and create stillness and freedom.
-The bodies will rot inside the walls, away from vulnerable eyes.
+The bodies will wither inside the walls, away from vulnerable eyes.
 I will blacken them so they leave no rotting smell.
 Monsters will vanish as if by magic.

 Her journey back to the palatial city was swift thanks to the assistant’s tool.
 Even when her requests to board a wagon were denied, she simply crawled under them and phased through the floor, riding silently with the goods until they reached their destination.
 In one such wagon she found a chest full of dresses and costumes.
 She replaced the rag from the skeleton at the bottom of the world with a purple tunic.
 It was a tight fit, perfect for slinking through walls once she ripped away the scarf and other extraneous pieces.

 When she was in her place of birth once again she indulged in the few childhood fantasies she’d had before they’d been snuffed out.
-She found every fancy shop and bakery she remembered being in (usually to carry her mistresses’ shopping), and then infiltrated their walls to see the back rooms.
-She wanted to see if there were more servants like her.
+She found every fancy shop and bakery she remembered being in (usually to carry her mistresses’ shopping), and then infiltrated their walls to see the back rooms, to see if there were more servants like her.
 She wanted to smell all the fancy foods before they finished baking, as they were dusted with clouds of cinnamon.

 A servant girl could never have a finished pie; she could only a sneak a finger of the batter in the kitchen or lick the crumbs off a plate.
 Bombi stuck her hand out of a baker’s dozen walls, startling a dozen bakers, as she dipped her finger into their work and sampled rich fudge, sweet cake batter, and cookie dough filled with nuts and dried fruits.
 However, once the mischief was done and her stomach achy and full, she got back to her dark work.